verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ### Verifying that managed cluster logs are being collected

 Verify that the admin cluster is collecting logs from the managed cluster.
-The output should include records that contain the name of the managed cluster (labeled as `cluster_name`).
+The output should include records which have the name of the managed cluster in the `cluster_name` field.

 You can find the Kibana UI URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/operations/_index.md" >}}).
 Create an index for `verrazzano-namespace-verrazzano-system`.
 Some log records should have the `cluster_name` field populated with the name of